semiologic/sem-admin-menu/readme.txt

 To configure the behavior, browse Settings / Admin Menu.

+== Change Log ==

-= Help Me! =
+= 5.2 =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
-Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

-If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).
+- login/logout now do their best to redirect you to where wherever you were
+- Drop broken WPMU support
+- Full localization
+- Code enhancements and optimizations